Frontiers provides full open access to all its publications across every field of research launched.

 At Frontiers, the entire content of all present and past journals is immediately and permanently accessible online free of charge and published under the CC-BY license, which permits unrestricted use, distribution, and reproduction in any medium, provided the original authors and the source are credited.

 Open access is often - rather mistakenly - associated with the idea of free publication, despite the fact that open access literature is not without cost to produce - but what is the cost for free dissemination of scholarly research?

 Each year, the world spends over $2 trillion of tax-payer money on research and development, to produce about 2.5 million scholarly articles per year.
 One of the driving forces in support of open access is the argument that society collectively provides the means to enable research activity and therefore its results should be returned to all without any price barriers.

 Are open access articles peer-reviewed?

 Yes.
 Just like subscription-based journals, open access journals must maintain high quality standards of publications in order to be competitive.
 Frontiers went through extra-lengths to ensure rigorous, yet also fair, constructive, efficient and transparent reviews by putting into place our trademark Collaborative Review.
-Our review process provides thorough and unbiased peer-reviews to all submitted manuscripts, and all our articles are a landmark of high quality.
+Our review process provides thorough and unbiased peer-reviews to all submitted manuscripts, and all our articles and e-books are a landmark of high quality.

 Is it free to produce an open access article?